Skip to main content

 Problem

-Health-related misinformation on social media exacerbates health inequities.
+Inaccurate health information on social media exacerbates health disparities.

-The spread of false or inaccurate information about health issues on social media—particularly regarding COVID-19 vaccines—has a disproportionately negative effect on historically marginalized communities.
+The spread of false or inaccurate information about health-related issues on social media—particularly regarding COVID-19 vaccines—has a disproportionately negative effect on historically marginalized communities.

-Though artificial intelligence (AI) can be used—deliberately or inadvertently—to create and propagate misinformation, AI can also be part of the solution.
+Though artificial intelligence (AI) can be used—deliberately or inadvertently—to create and propagate inaccurate information, AI can also be part of the solution.
 It can be used to analyze information, shedding light on how messages are created and how they may shape people’s knowledge, attitudes, and beliefs about health topics.

 Solution

-NORC developed an AI model to identify and classify health misinformation on social media.
+NORC developed an AI model to identify and classify inaccurate health information on social media.

-With support from Amazon Web Services, NORC used supervised learning (the use of training datasets that match input data to the correct output data so the AI can make more accurate predictions) to develop an AI model that can identify and classify health misinformation on Instagram and Twitter.
+With support from Amazon Web Services, NORC used supervised learning (the use of training datasets that match input data to the correct output data so the AI can make more accurate predictions) to develop an AI model that can identify and classify inaccurate health information on Instagram and Twitter.

 The model focuses on: